ShadokuSan/ShadokuSan-s-Roblox-Library/README.md

 ### Formulas

 This is a table that hosts multiple semi-commonly used formulas, put into function form.
-Followed by, `Code.Formulas.NameHere`
+Followed by, `ShadLibrary.Formulas.NameHere`

 | Forumla Name | Format | Description |
 | --- | --- | --- |